Fire Water Burn: Music video

-The song's accompanying music video features the band performing in a retirement home's cafeteria.
+The song's accompanying music video features the band performing in the cafeteria of the Mt.
+Yermom Retirement Home, where tapioca pudding is being served as the day's special meal.
 As the song progresses, lead vocalist Jimmy Pop leaves the stage and performs numerous spontaneous actions in front of a group of unresponsive senior citizens, including dancing suggestively on tables and making awkward facial gestures.
 The video culminates when the elderly notice the band, and are rejuvenated by their performance.
 With the retirement home now filled with a rock concert-like atmosphere, the band exits the stage with numerous senior citizens.
-The final shot of the video reveals that the retirement home was specifically designated for the deaf, the joke being if they weren't impaired they would have left as soon as they noticed the band.
+The final shot of the video reveals that the retirement home was specifically designated for the deaf, the joke being that if they weren't impaired they would have left upon noticing the band.

-The video is introduced by "Pat Minfield" (portrayed by Pop), a spoonerized parody of Matt Pinfield, the host of MTV's music video show 120 Minutes (which is presented in the video as 120 Midgets).
-The intro sees Pop's Minfield, in a fashion similar to Pinfield, trying to make a connection between Alex Karras, Blazing Saddles, Mel Brooks, Anne Bancroft, The Graduate, Simon & Garfunkel, Diana Ross, The Wiz and Michael Jackson.
+The video is introduced by "Pat Minfield" (portrayed by Pop), a spoonerized parody of Matt Pinfield, the then-host of MTV's music video show 120 Minutes (which is presented in the video as 120 Midgets).
+Minfield, in a fashion similar to Pinfield, attempts to connect Alex Karras, Blazing Saddles, Mel Brooks, Anne Bancroft, The Graduate, Simon & Garfunkel, Diana Ross, The Wiz and Michael Jackson.